Skip to main content

 Pension Plans and Retirement Contributions

-Retirement contributions, comprising the Employees’ Provident Fund (EPF) and the Social Security Organization (SOCSO), are automatically deducted from monthly salaries.
-EPF contributions, age, and income-dependent, range from 12% to 13%.
-Employees can access their EPF funds from the age of 55.
+Retirement contributions, comprising the Employees’ Provident Fund (EPF) and the Social Security Organization (SOCSO), are automatically deducted from monthly salaries where applicable.
+For many Malaysian employees below age 60, EPF employer contributions are generally 12% or 13% depending on the wage band, while the employee contribution is generally 11%.
+Employees can generally access EPF retirement savings from age 55, subject to EPF withdrawal rules.

 Minimum Wage